Qudit States in Noisy Quantum Channels: Introduction

-To the best of our knowledge, this is the first investigation in this direction.
-To investigate the impact of noise on a state, the characteristics of the corresponding noisy quantum channel should be understood.
-Fidelity is a usful diagnostic for this.
-The quantum channels which we study are dit-flip noise, phase flip noise, dit-phase flip noise, depolarizing noise, ADC (non-Markovian noise), non-Markovian dephasing noise, and non-Markovian depolarization noise.
+Qudits are higher dimensional generalizations of qubits that are increasingly gaining importance in several areas of quantum science and technology \cite{adepoju2017joint, falaye2016jrsp}.
+Noise is an always unavoidable phenomena in any physical system.
+Particularly quantum noises have very special features with their effects being characterized through non-reversible operators.
+In this paper, we focus on studying how noise affects quantum states.
+In order to investigate the impact of noise on a state, the characteristics of the corresponding noisy quantum channel should be understood.
+The quantum channels are represented by appropriate Kraus operators.
+Fidelity is a useful diagnostic for this.
+The quantum channels which we study are dit-flip noise, phase flip noise, dit-phase flip noise, depolarizing noise, ADC (non-Markovian noise), non-Markovian dephasing noise, and non-Markovian depolarization noise \cite{utagi2020temporal,shrikant2018non}.
 These channels were originally defined to apply to qubits.
-The dit-flip noise, phase flip noise, dit-phase flip noise, depolarizing noise were generalized to apply on qudit states in \cite{fonseca2019high}.
+The dit-flip noise, phase flip noise, dit-phase flip noise, and depolarizing noise were generalized to apply on qudit states in \cite{fonseca2019high}.
 Following this direction, we generalize ADC (non-Markovian noise), non-Markovian dephasing, and non-Markovian depolarization noise on qudits.
 The analytical expression of fidelity, between the original and the final states, is calculated for each of these channels.
-We note that the coherence of these states is consistently decreasing after application of these channels.
+This serves to gauge the impact of the noise, in consideration, on the quantum state.
+Coherence is the root cause of most of the intriguing features of quantum mechanics.
+We note that the coherence of these states is consistently decreasing after the application of these channels.

 This article is distributed as follows.
-We mention preliminary concepts of quantum hypergraph states in Section 2.
-Here we also describe some of the important characteristics that will be needed subsequently.
+Preliminary concepts are laid down in Section 2.
 We begin Section 3 with the Weyl operator formalism that is essential to design qudit channels.
 We dedicate different subsections to different channels.
 We discuss unital as well as non-unital channels, both Markovian and non-Markovian.
 In every subsection, we discuss the fidelity between the original and the final state as well as the change in coherence.
+We generalize these quantum channel at the end of this section.
 Then we make our conclusion.
-In an appendix, we describe a bit-flip noise operation on a multi-qubit hypergraph state.
+In an appendix, we draw an analogy of the family of qudit states discussed with quantum hypergraph states.